Score equivalence tables

 Score equivalence tables from 2018

 The transition to NAPLAN Online has implications for the publication of score equivalence tables due to the adaptive nature of the online tests.
 Tailored testing adapts to student responses in real time and presents students with questions that are more or less difficult, based on the student’s test performance.
 The adaptive nature of the online tests means students are more likely to stay engaged with the tests as they receive questions better suited to their ability, allowing them to show what they can do, rather than just what they cannot.
 A student’s NAPLAN result is based on both the number and difficulty of questions the student answers correctly.
 A student who completes a more complex pathway is more likely to achieve a higher result (and a higher band placement) than a student who answers the same number of questions correctly but follows a less complex pathway.

 Score equivalence tables for online tests are only useful if the exact pathway is known for a student.
 Given that the exact pathway is not included in the individual student report (ISR), and to prevent any confusion in interpreting students’ scaled scores, score equivalence tables for the NAPLAN online tests will not be released.
-The 2018 score equivalence tables are for paper only.
+From 2018 onward, the score equivalence tables are published for paper only.